Degenerative Myelopathy Blog Banner

 Breeding Considerations

 Understanding the genetic basis has important implications for responsible breeding.
-Dogs identified as carriers or at risk should have their breeding carefully considered to prevent passing the mutation to offspring.
+Dogs identified as carriers or at risk should have their breeding carefully considered to reduce the chance of passing the mutation to offspring.
 Many responsible breeders now include SOD1 testing as part of their health screening protocols.

 Age and Risk Factors